cnosdb/docs/docs/reference/sql.md

 ###  Drop Database

 **Syntax**

 ```sql
 DROP DATABASE [IF EXISTS] db_name;
 ```
-If dropping database, all table data and metadata of the specified database will be removed.
+If you drop a database, all table data and metadata of the specified database will be removed.

 **Example**
 ```sql